TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: TrinityDNA: Sequence, Structure, and Strategy for DNA Modeling

 \subsection{Evolutionary Training Strategy}

 The Evolutionary Training Strategy (ETS) approach leverages a two-stage, evolution-inspired training strategy to progressively address the varying complexities of genomic data.
-In the first stage, the model is trained on prokaryotic genomes, which average around 924 base pairs~\citep{xu2006genome, nguyen2024sequence} and present relatively straightforward regulatory architectures.
+In the first stage, the model is trained on prokaryotic genomes, which are relatively straightforward in terms of their regulatory architectures \citep{xu2006genome, nguyen2024sequence}.
 Through this foundational phase, the model captures essential DNA sequence motifs and organizational patterns.
 Subsequently, the second stage introduces eukaryotic genomes, known for their intron-exon structures and gene lengths that can span tens of kilobases~\citep{dalla2024nucleotide}.
-Alongside this transition, the model’s context window is enlarged from 8K to 100K base pairs, accommodating multiple co-expressed genes and complex regulatory elements.
+Alongside this transition, the model’s context window is enlarged from 8K to 100K base pairs, accommodating multiple co-expressed genes and regulatory elements.